amirdy/comment_analyzer/README.md

 - <b>label 2 </b> : for comments corresponds to 3 and 4 star reviews (<b>Positive</b>)

 ## Prerpocessing

-The dataset contains 1 million samples for training and 400,000 for testing.
-I just used 1 Million samples for train(and validation) 400,000 samples for test.
+I just used 1 million samples for training(validationg) and 400000 samples for testing.

 Thus:
  ###### Train set : 800000 samples.